 Financial Tips for College Students – Money Management Literacy Statistics

-Money Management Skills: There are more truthful smart financial moves that save from unnecessary debt.
+Money Management Skills 2018: There are more truthful smart financial moves that save from unnecessary debt.
 Here are money management literacy statistics and 15 smart financial tips for college students.
+Remember it carefully.

 - Be careful with credit:

-When you are starting to use first credit card, limit it with $1000, which will offer points or rewards.
+When you are starting to use the first credit card, limit it to $1000, which will offer points or rewards.
 High balancing card will cost more and it will effect on credit.
 Before buying credit card, check the annual percentage rate, annual fee, grace period and penalty fees.

 - Stick to a budget:

-Make an outline with monthly income and expenditure.
-Take help of banking tracking system which will keep inform a customer with every transaction.
+Make an outline of monthly income and expenditure.
+Take help of banking tracking system which will keep informing a customer about every transaction.

 - Save early and often: